-When I first went to Indonesia, almost 30 years ago, I quickly knew it would occupy a major part of my heart, so my challenge would be to figure out how to make it a large part of my life.
+When I first went to Indonesia, over 30 years ago, I quickly knew it would occupy a major part of my heart, so my challenge would be to figure out how to make it a large part of my life.
 Eventually, – after learning the language, meeting the people, and learning about their culture – I created a plan: I began to travel the country to visit the craft workers who had honed their skills over many generations.
 I would share cups of tea and stories with them, meet their families, and see them create their beautiful handicrafts.
 I soon realized that, by finding the most unusual pieces and bringing these treasures to my own country, I could not only offer beauty to others, but also help these skilled, creative artisans continue doing what they love, and do it all in a fair trade way.

 In 1995, I launched From Bali to Bala: An Open House and Sale of Laura F. Cohn’s Contemporary Batik Paintings and Original Indonesian Handcrafts.
 After a long, successful tenure in my Bala Cynwyd home, I realized that the show needed a bigger, more public space to flourish.
 For several years, I mounted the show in Manayunk, and then finally brought it to the heart of Chestnut Hill, a vibrant Philadelphia neighborhood known for a bustling commercial corridor with tree-lined and cobble stoned streets, and awarded “Best Main Street Shopping District” by Philadelphia Magazine.